Ambras Castle in Innsbruck - among the most important museums worldwide - is closely linked to the personality of Archduke Ferdinand II.

 Ambras Castle (Schloss Ambras) is one of the most beautiful sights of Innsbruck.
 Its founder was Archduke Ferdinand II (1529-1595) who founded also the "Ambras Collection", and built a modern museum in the basement.
 A large part of his collection can be admired in the three Chambers of Armour, the Chamber of Art and Curiosities, and the Hall of Antiquities.

-The Spanish Hall below of the high castle is among the most splendid halls of the Renaissance.
+The Spanish Hall below of the high castle, however, is among the most splendid Renaissance halls.
 In summer it is venue for a range of concerts, e.g. the Ambras Castle Concerts.
 Ambras Castle, in association with the Museum of Fine Arts Vienna, is an international top destination for art lovers.
 This Renaissance jewel with its huge park makes a visit an unforgettable experience!

 Despite careful control we cannot guarantee the correctness of the provided data.